GeunhwaJeong/haneul-new/doc/src/explore/wallet-browser.md

 1. Click **Import a wallet**.
 1. Enter your 12-word recovery passphrase, and then click **Import Wallet Now**.

-## Add Haneul tokens to your Haneul Wallet
+## Add HANEUL tokens to your Haneul Wallet

 When you first open the wallet you have no coins in it.
-You can add tokens to your wallet through Discord.
+You can add HANEUL tokens to your wallet through Discord.
 You need an active Discord account to access the Haneul channels.

 1. Click **Coins**.
 1. Click the small clipboard icon next to your address to copy it.